andrewferrier/wrapping.nvim/README.md

         })
     ```

-    Note that certain heuristics are triggered *before* the softener value is
+    Note that certain heuristics are evaluated *before* the softener value, in
-    evaluated, in which case it will have no effect.
-These should be
+    which case it will have no effect.
+These should be 'foolproof', but if they
-    'foolproof', but if they are not, and you are sure a file is being detected
+    are not, and you are sure a file is being detected incorrectly, please move
-    incorrectly, please move to option (2)…
+    to option (2)…

 2. [Open an issue](https://github.com/andrewferrier/wrapping.nvim/issues/new)
     with an example of the file that's being incorrectly detected and explain